 Set A Schedule and Stick To It.
 During my bar prep I woke up every morning at 7:30, started bar prep at 8:30, took an hour break to each lunch at noon (while watching Real Housewives of New York), and stopped every day around 6:30 pm.
 Minus the real housewives, this was very similar to schedule I would have on the day of the bar exam.
 Keeping the same schedule throughout my bar exam preparation allowed me to practice mental endurance I would need on test day.

 Study The Way You Know How.
 By now, you’ve successfully completed 12 years of primary education, 4 years of undergraduate education, and 3 years of law school.
-You should know how you learn best.
+You know how you learn best.
 Now is not the time to switch it up.
 If you can only study at a library, go to the library every day.
 If flash cards don’t help you, don’t start using them now!
 Do what ever you’ve been doing that got you this far.
-(As an aside, if you are someone who likes to study with flash cards I highly recommend the Critical Pass flashcards.
-They’re on the expensive side but I used them and loved them, and you can use my link here for 10% off).
+(As an aside, if like me you are someone who likes to study with flash cards I highly recommend the Critical Pass flashcards.
+They are on the expensive side but but worth every penny, and you can use my link here for 10% off).

 Practice Your Essays.
 And make sure you read the sample answers!
 When I sat for the bar one of the test questions was the same question as a practice question I had done just days before.
 Same exact topic, same exact format, different fake names.
 I knocked that question out of the park because I had already done it!
 There are certain topics on the bar exam that can only be tested so many different ways.
 If you do as many practice essays as you can you’ll have a good understanding about the different ways a subject can be tested and you’ll know that to expect on exam day.
 Plus it feels pretty amazing to see a question that you know the answer to during the bar.